rick-62/markdown-cv/index.md

 ## Current Projects

 **RightMove API:**
-Web scraping <em>Python</em> app.
-Search Criteria can be passed to a Class Method and a <em>Pandas</em> DataFrame is output.
+Web scraping *Python* app.
+Search Criteria can be passed to a Class Method and a *Pandas* DataFrame is output.
 Working on description analysis, to extract keywords and blending with area demographics and Google's Map API.
 <br><br>
 **FTSE Stock Picker:**
-Using <em>Scikit-Learn's</em> Random Forest Classifier to pick stocks, which will increase by a specified threshold.
-Includes hyperparameter optimisation, approximately 10 financial features created in <em>NumPy</em> and Backtesting.
+Using *Scikit-Learn's* Random Forest Classifier to pick stocks, which will increase by a specified threshold.
+Includes hyperparameter optimisation, approximately 10 financial features created in *NumPy* and Backtesting.

 ## Independent Learning